mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

 ## Conclusion

 I’m very impressed by the capabilities of Kyverno.
 Like any policies engine you can manage policies to add more security and governance in your Kubernetes clusters.
 But Kyverno can do way more than just that, and in a simple manner.
+The two features illustrated in this post which blow my mind are: [check the image signatures](https://kyverno.io/docs/writing-policies/verify-images/) and [automatically generate rules for `Pod` controllers](https://kyverno.io/docs/writing-policies/autogen/).
+With OPA Gatekeeper, these two features are not something doable as easy as what Kyverno allows.

-Kyverno has other powerful features we didn’t cover in this post:
+Kyverno has more powerful features we didn’t cover in this post:
 - [Use external data sources in Policies](https://kyverno.io/docs/writing-policies/external-data-sources)
 - [Mutate resources](https://kyverno.io/docs/writing-policies/mutate/)
 - [Generate resources](https://kyverno.io/docs/writing-policies/generate/)
 - [Test policies](https://kyverno.io/docs/testing-policies/)

+Happy policies, happy sailing, cheers!